The Invisible Man and His Soon-to-Be Wife: Manga

 Written and illustrated by Iwatobineko, The Invisible Man and His Soon-to-Be Wife began as a webcomic published on the author's Twitter account on March 1, 2021.
 It was later acquired by Futabasha who began serializing it on the Pixiv Comic website under their Web Action brand on September 4, 2021.
-Futabasha began releasing it in wideban volumes on November 28, 2021.
-Seven volumes have been released as of July 14, 2025.
+Futabasha began releasing it in wideban volumes on November 28, 2021, with nine volumes released as of April 10, 2026.

 During their panel at Anime Expo 2022, Seven Seas Entertainment announced that they had licensed the series for English publication beginning in February 2023.